The Xometry app works best with JavaScript enabled!

 CAD modeling.
 Image Credit: Shutterstock.com/Gorodenkoff

 SolidWorks® and Onshape® are both computer-aided design (CAD) software that allows engineers and manufacturers to draw 2D and 3D models and simulate their designs as drawings, parts, or assemblies.
-SolidWorks is the more-established software with a larger market share that uses device-based software with more functionality and processing power than Onshape.
+SolidWorks is the more established software with a larger market share that uses device-based software with more functionality and processing power than Onshape.
 Onshape is a newer CAD software that is generally regarded as cheaper and more user-friendly.
-Onshape uses cloud-based software which allows for better collaboration and models which can be accessed from multiple devices.
+Onshape uses a cloud-based platform, which enables better collaboration and allows models to be accessed from multiple devices.

 What Is SolidWorks?